This post was most recently updated on January 15th, 2024

 Prior to sealing brick of any type the surface first needs to be cleaned.
-Use a quality brick cleaner to breakup dirt and grime.
+Use a quality brick cleaner to break up the dirt and grime.
 Using a pressure washer, clean the area of the bricks including the mortar joints to remove discoloring dirt, mold, mildew, and grime.
 If the bricks are suffering from salt leakage be sure to use efflorescence cleaner.
 If you do not have access to a pressure washer, use brick cleaner and warm water and scrub the brick with a stiff brush.
 After cleaning allow the brick to dry for a day or two.

 Tape off any edges and use plastic to protect areas you do not want to get brick sealer on.
 How to seal brick depends on the method you choose.
-Brick sealer can be applied using a brush, roller or sprayer.
+A brick sealer can be applied using a brush, roller, or sprayer.
 Apply the brick sealer according to the directions on the label.
 The amount of sealer you need to apply will depend on the porosity of the brick.
 Apply enough sealer to be absorbed into the surface.
 Be sure to seal the joints as well.
 Back brush or wipe away any excess runs, drips, or puddles of sealer.

 If suggested and needed, apply two coats of brick sealer according to the application instructions on the label.
-Allow the proper amount of dry time between coats going by the manufacture’s suggestions.
+Allow the proper amount of dry time between coats going by the manufacturer’s suggestions.
 Seal brick to bring out the natural beauty and/or to protect the brick from moisture.
-This will help ensure long lasting beauty and the integrity of the brick down the road.
+This will help ensure long-lasting beauty and the integrity of the brick down the road.
 Moisture can do a lot more damage to brick than most people realize.
 Protect your investment by locking out moisture with a quality brick sealer.